FabianVegaA/sigmaF/README.md

 ```
 > WARNING:
-> If you have problems with this installation you can modify the file `home/.bashrc` and insert the below to the end of it.
+> If you have problems with this installation you can modify the file `home/.bashrc` by going to the end and inserting the following:
 > ```
 > ## SigmaF
 > VERSION=v1.1